Kentaro309/Kentaro309/README.md

 <h2>About Me</h2>
 <p>
 Hi!
-I'm Kentaro Matsuo, a computer science major who is passionate about game development.
-I specialize in using Unreal Engine and Unity to create unique gameplay experiences.
-Currently, I'm experimenting with procedural generation in different ways to design unique environments, game levels, and mechanics.
-I'm also exploring various types of AI-driven systems to enhance player interaction and immersion.
-My goal is to bring together technically innovative ideas with creative design to deliver more engaging gameplay experiences.
+I'm Kentaro Matsuo, a computer science graduate with experience in Unity, focusing on modular design, integration, and creative problem-solving.
+Open to software development roles.
 </p>

 <h2>Projects</h2>